History of Jardine Matheson & Co.: Railways

 The Shanghai to Nanjing line was built by Jardines between 1904 and 1908 at a cost of £2.9 million.
 The BCC was also responsible for the construction of the Kowloon to Canton Railway.

 Wharves and real estate

-On the initiative of Jardines and Sir Paul Chater, The Hongkong and Kowloon Wharf and Godown Company Limited was formed in 1886.
-Three years later on 2 March 1889, then Tai-pan James Johnstone Keswick again partnered with Chater to form The Hongkong Land Investment and Agency Company Limited (later Hong Kong Land).
+On the initiative of Jardines and Paul Chater, The Hongkong and Kowloon Wharf and Godown Company Limited was formed in 1886.
+Three years later on 2 March 1889, then Taipan James Johnstone Keswick again partnered with Chater to form The Hongkong Land Investment and Agency Company Limited (later Hong Kong Land).
 The first project undertaken by the new company was the reclamation of an area of 65 acre of building land some 250 ft wide along a new waterfront road that came to be known as Chater Road.
 Following an amalgamation of several local wharves in 1875, Jardine, Matheson & Co. were appointed general managers of the Shanghai & Hongkew Wharf Co., Ltd. In 1883, the Old Ningpo Wharf was added, and in 1890 the Pootung Wharf purchased.